 The FA-50 will also be a discussion point between the leaders of Peru and South Korea at November’s APEC – Asia-Pacific Economic Cooperation – summit in Lima.
 Should Peru obtain the FA-50, the initial commitment is likely to be for 4-8 examples.

-“We’ve started our preliminary design and safety analysis for installing the fuel tank in the back seat,” says Shin.
+“We’ve started our preliminary design and safety analysis for installing the fuel tank in the back seat [position],” says Shin.

 This project should be completed in 2028.
-South Korean media reports have suggested that the single-seater will enjoy a 30% range improvement.
+KAI says that overall the single-seater will enjoy a 25% range improvement.
+For air-to-air missions the improvement will be 26%, and for air-to-ground missions 24%.